Layers of Time

 The Maritime Explorers

-This era marked the beginning of European maritime history in the Spencer Gulf, transforming the region into a vital navigational hub for the colony.
+This period marked the arrival of European maritime exploration in the Spencer Gulf, shaping new navigation routes and laying the foundations for the region’s modern history.

 19th & 20th Century